datacarpentry/image-processing/episodes/02-image-basics.md

 ## 24 bit RGB Color

-This last color model we used, known as the *RGB (Red, Green, Blue)* model is the most common.
+This last color model we used, known as the *RGB (Red, Green, Blue)* model, is the most common.

 As we saw, the RGB model is an *additive* color model, which means that the primary colors are mixed together to form other colors.
 Most frequently, the amount of the primary color added is represented as